Naraingarh: Population

 As of 2011 Indian Census, Naraingarh had a total population of 22,832, of which 12,016 were males and 10,816 were females.
 Population within the age group of 0 to 6 years was 2,589.
 The total number of literates in Naraingarh was 17,512, which constituted 76.7% of the population with male literacy of 79.6% and female literacy of 73.4%.
 The effective literacy rate of 7+ population of Naraingarh was 86.5%, of which male literacy rate was 90.8% and female literacy rate was 81.8%.
 The Scheduled Castes population was 5,834.
 Naraingarh had 4677 households in 2011.

 Languages

 Hindi is the official language of Naraingarh.
 Punjabi and English are additional official languages.
+Haryanvi is the regional language.

 Politics

 Naraingarh (Vidhan Sabha constituency) is the assembly constituency.

 Transport

 Naraingarh is connected by road to all of the other major cities of north India including Delhi, Dehradun, Chandigarh, Jalandhar, Paonta Sahib and Shimla.